awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

        - template-export.yml
    ```

-   This build specification instructs AWS CodeBuild to install pytest, the Python test framework, into its build environment\.
-AWS CodeBuild uses pytest to run the unit test\.
+   This build specification instructs CodeBuild to install pytest, the Python test framework, into its build environment\.
+CodeBuild uses pytest to run the unit test\.
 The rest of the build specification is the same as before\.

 1. Use Git to push these changes to the remote repository\.